Skip to content

 Report, prune, and expand

-Each month we report leads and citations by article — the same way we track our own book at ~$7.40 cost per lead — kill what does not pull, and expand the clusters that rank.
+Each month we report leads and citations by article — the same way we track our own book — kill what does not pull, and expand the clusters that rank.

 Most insurance agents treat content as a chore: a daily post, a stock quote graphic, a “did you know” fact nobody asked for.
 That fills a feed.
 It does not build a book.

 We run content the way we run lead campaigns — every piece answers a question a real senior-market buyer or agent is typing, and every piece points to a place that captures a lead.
-Our own book runs on the same engine: ~$7.40 cost per lead across 17 live campaigns.
+Our own book runs on the same engine, built on live campaigns, not theory.

 Content ideas for insurance agents, sorted by what they do